jeroenvanwissen/jeroenvanwissen.nl/src/content/post/built-with-astro-build.md

 draft: false
 ---

+# Built with Astro.build

+> This post was written in 2023, when I just started out with Astro.build.
+Astro.build has changed a lot since then, and so has my website.
+This post should be updated to reflect the current state of my website and the tools I use.

 **_This needs to be rewritten and updated_**

 In a search of a simple static html page generator framework I stumbled up on [Astro.build](https://astro.build 'Link to Astro.build website')